bec-archer/SR80-Manuals/user-manual.md

 **Toggling off Tax Exempt** automatically removes the certificate link from the customer's record.

 Tap **Save** to apply your changes.
 Tap **Cancel** to discard them.

+**Editing a customer on a Tech Station iPad:** Tech Station iPads can normally only read customer info.
+If you need to fix a customer record on a Tech Station device — typo in a name, wrong phone number, etc. — tap **Save** and the iPad will ask for the **admin PIN** before applying the change.
+Same PIN flow as deleting a customer.
+The change goes through and is recorded in the security audit log.
+Front Counter and Admin iPads don't see this PIN prompt — they save directly because their device role already permits customer edits.

 **Quick edit from Job Detail:** You can also edit a customer directly from a job's detail view — tap the **pencil icon** next to the customer name in the header card.
 This opens the same edit form, including the contacts section.
 Handy when you need to add a contact without navigating to the Customers list.